luizfernandolj/mlquantify/docs/source/api/index.rst

 This is the class and function reference of scikit-learn.
-Please refer to the :ref:`full user guide <user_guide>` for further details, as the raw specifications of classes and functions may not be enough to give full guidelines on their uses.
+Please refer to the :ref:`full user guide <user_guide>` for further details, as the raw specifications of classes and functions may not be enough to give full guidelines on their use.
 For reference on concepts repeated across the API, see :ref:`glossary`.

 .. toctree::